Alfresco/alfresco-content-app/docs/getting-started.md

 - Russian (`ru`)
 - Simplified Chinese (`zh-CN`)

-The fallback locale is the English one, however current browser language is taken as the default one automatically when the application starts.
+The default language is English, however the current browser language is taken as the default one automatically when the application starts.

 ### User-defined language

-You can allow users to set custom language that gets saved to user preferences.
+You can allow users to set custom languages that are saved to their preferences.
 The main application menu already has the [ADF Language Menu](https://github.com/Alfresco/alfresco-ng2-components/blob/master/docs/core/language-menu.component.md) component integrated and pre-filled with the supported items.

 To change the default language set edit the `app.config.json` file and add or remove items: